Overview & Authentication

 Scopes

-By default a Public Access Token has limited permissions.
-You can specify the scopes you need when creating a Public Access Token:
+By default a Public Access Token has no permissions.
+You must specify the scopes you need when creating a Public Access Token:

 This will allow the token to read all runs, which is probably not what you want.
 You can specify only certain runs by passing an array of run IDs: